Forrest-Z/TrajectoryOptimizationLocalPlanner/README.md

 **Fix** The weight for smoothness costs can be further tweaked to find a suitable compromise between the costs to prioritize collision-free paths over smooth paths.
 Another more practical approach is to do local replanning along with using a global planner.
 <br>
 ### Noise + Large unknown areas, holes in TSDF/ESDF maps
-The planner has difficulty planning through large holes and in unexplored areas specifically because the planner is conservative and all unknown space is considered an obstacle.
+The planner has difficulty planning through large holes and in unexplored areas specifically because is poised to behave conservatively thus considering unknown space an obstacle and non traversable.
 The issue can be mitigated by having a certain limited region around the vehicle to be considered free so that the vehicle can start planning when having no initial knowledge of the surroundings. <br>
 Another option can be to do an initial pass over the environment in an offline step to have an initial estimate of the map.
 ![image](data/scenario-fail-hole.png)

 ## Credits
-The mapping is based on implementation from [Voxblox](https://github.com/ethz-asl/voxblox), particularly the mapping is extended to include semantic segmentation.
+The mapping implementation is based [Voxblox](https://github.com/ethz-asl/voxblox), particularly it is extended to include semantic segmentation for each voxel.
 The detailed algorithm for constructing ESDF values directly from TSDF values is discussed in the following paper.

 Helen Oleynikova, Zachary Taylor, Marius Fehr, Juan Nieto, and Roland Siegwart, “**Voxblox: Incremental 3D Euclidean Signed Distance Fields for On-Board MAV Planning**”, in _IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)_, 2017.
 <br>

- The planner is based on [Voxblox Planner](https://github.com/ethz-asl/mav_voxblox_planning) where it's extended to include semantic information for drivable space to constrain the planned path to valid on-road regions.
+For the planning, [Voxblox Planner](https://github.com/ethz-asl/mav_voxblox_planning) is extended to include semantic information for drivable space to constrain the planned path to valid on-road regions.

  Helen Oleynikova, Michael Burri, Zachary Taylor, Juan Nieto, Roland Siegwart, and Enric Galceran, “**Continuous-Time Trajectory Optimization for Online UAV Replanning**”.
 In _IEEE Int.
 Conf. on Intelligent Robots and Systems (IROS)_, October 2016.
 [[pdf](http://helenol.github.io/publications/iros_2016_replanning.pdf) | [bibtex](http://helenol.github.io/publications/iros_2016_replanning_bibtex.txt) | [video](https://www.youtube.com/watch?v=-cm-HkTI8vw)]